mmis1000/vue-dnd/docs/src/guide/first-drag-and-drop.md

 ## Create the event type

-Before you setup the drag item and drop zone.
+Before you set up the drag item and drop zone.
-You need a event type to pair them
+You need an event type to pair them

 :::: code-group
 ::: code-group-item Typescript